On the Beta Transformation: Islands of Stability as Arnold Tongues

 The $H_{\beta,\varepsilon,p,\sigma}(x)$ replaces the central segment with a segment that has a kink in the middle, when $p>1$.
 Note that $H_{\beta,\varepsilon,1,1}(x)=T_{\beta,\varepsilon}(x)$.
 Here, $\mbox{sgn}x$ is the sign of $x$.
 The general shape of $H_{\beta,\varepsilon,p,\sigma}(x)$ is shown above, labeled as the ``kink map''.
 The location of the kink in $H$ is always centered; an off-center kink, as depicted in the figure, is explored below.
 The bifurcation diagrams for $H$ are illustrated in figure \ref{fig:Interpolating-Kink-Map}.

-To summarize: the ``trouble spots'' don't ``just'' break the ability to create a Hessenberg basis at certain values of $\beta$: they are more ``fundamental'' than that: they indicate the regions where (``phase-locked'') periodic orbits can be made to appear.
+To summarize: the ``trouble spots'' aren't ``just some periodic orbits'' at certain values of $\beta$: they are more ``fundamental'' than that: they indicate the regions where (``phase-locked'') periodic orbits can be made to appear.
+And conversely: bifurcations can only appear here, and not elsewhere!
 The last sequence of images, shown in figure \ref{fig:Interpolating-Kink-Map} indicate that the islands of stability need NOT consist of the period-doubling sequences seen in the Feigenbaum map.
 This is made explicit in figure \ref{fig:No-Period-Doubling}, which shows a zoom by a factor of thirty.

 Another interesting visualization is a Poincaré recurrence plot.
-The islands of stability should manifest as Arnold tongues\cite{WP-Arnold}.
+The islands of stability should manifest as \href{https://en.wikipedia.org/wiki/Arnold_tongue}{Arnold tongues}.
 These are shown in figures \ref{fig:Poincar=0000E9-recurrence} and \ref{fig:Arnold-Tongues}.

 To intuitively understand the location of the islands (the location of the Arnold tongues), its easiest to examine a map with a kink in it, whose location is adjustable.

 with

 As before, $h_{\alpha,p}\left(x\right)$ is designed to interpolate appropriately, so that $h_{\alpha,p}\left(\frac{1}{2}-\varepsilon\right)=1$ and $h_{\alpha,p}\left(\frac{1}{2}+\varepsilon\right)=-1$.
 The location of the kink is now adjustable: $h_{\alpha,p}\left(\frac{1}{2}\right)=\alpha$.
 Iterating on this map results in figures that are generically similar to those of figure \ref{fig:Interpolating-Kink-Map}, except that this time, the location of the islands is controllable by the parameter $\alpha$.
 Roughly, to first order, the primary series of islands are located at $\sqrt[k]{2/\left(1-\alpha\right)}$; as before, these islands do not allow period-doubling to take place.